 Majors are strongly encouraged to fulfill the 100-level requirement with CAS RN 103 and 104.
 Alternatively, they may take one course in “Religious Traditions” (CAS RN 103 or 104) and one in “Comparative Themes” (CAS RN 100, 101, 102, 106, 111, 121, or 122).

 - CAS RN 200 Theoretical Approaches to the Study of Religion, ideally taken in the sophomore year or, if the major is declared later, as soon as possible thereafter

 - one course at the 400 level or above

 - two additional courses at the 300 level or above

 Students must earn a grade of C or higher in all courses for the major.

-Students entering Boston University in September 2015 and after who have successfully completed CAS CC 101 (Core Humanities I: The Ancient World) or CC 102 (Core Humanities II: Antiquity and the Medieval World) or both may substitute one or both of these courses for the required 100-level RN courses.
+Students entering Boston University in September 2015 and after who have successfully completed both CAS CC 101 (Core Humanities I: The Ancient World) and CC 102 (Core Humanities II: Antiquity and the Medieval World) may substitute these for one of the two required 100-level RN courses.
 Note that this policy applies only to CAS Core Humanities classes.